KUMIKOMINOSATO/Clock6/README.md

 Tool: MikroC Pro for 8051 (It is freeware for this usage as within 4kB image)

-Target kit SHE-879 and AKIT-112
+Target kit SHE-879 and AKIT-112 and YC33

 Single SW for clock setting.

+This clock is working during main power off also by coin battery.
+Some of hardware may require startup delay for avoid collapse at 1st power on.